 Expect a lot of outdoor activities in the Golan Heights.
 This area is truly blessed with land which is also the civilization of wine.
 Nightlife is pretty uncommon but a lot of wine houses conduct tasting parties in an outdoor setting.

-I also loved my visit at the Golan Heights Winery where I was drunk pretty fast.
-After the tasting, they took us to an unlimited wine party at one of the vineyards (again) where there was music and people from all over Israel attended!
+I also loved my visit to the Golan Heights Winery where I was drunk pretty fast.
+After the tasting, they took us to an unlimited wine party at one of the vineyards (again) where there was music, and people from all over Israel attended!

 Local tip: Don’t miss the Banias Waterfall!
 It is not in the list of famous places to visit in Israel so go if you can!

 - Budget: Ha’Bait Ba’Kfar Guesthouse starts at $100 USD per night for a two-bedroom apartment